aiven/aiven-docs/docs/tools/terraform/howto/migrate-from-teams-to-groups.md

     terraform apply --auto-approve
     ```

-1. To confirm the changes, run:
+1. To confirm the changes, list the resources in the state file by running:

     ```bash
     terraform state list